GROSSWEBER/git-some/README.md

 ## Usage

 `git some [number of commits]` will generate `number of commits` commits in the current directory.

+Every commit creates one file named `file-x.txt`, where `x` is a string representing the current commit number, from `A` to `Z` and `AA` to `ZZ`, etc.

-Each commit will have one file with a semi-random name, `file-xx.txt`, where `xx` is a random number between 0 and 99.
-If you omit `number of commits`, `git some` will default to generate one commit. `git some` will not overwrite exiting files, but rather try to generate files that do not exist yet.
+If you omit `number of commits`, `git some` will default to generate one commit.
+`git some` will not overwrite exiting files, but rather try to generate files that do not exist yet.

 ## Installation